mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/config-universe-service/index.md

 ---
+layout: layout.pug
-post_title: Configuring Universe Services
+title: Configuring Universe Services
-menu_order: 002
+menuWeight: 002
 ---

 Each Universe service installs with a set of default parameters.
 You can discover the default parameters and change them as desired.